 Preservation First™ Procedures

-Most of my research involves ligament preservation.
-To date, my team and I have published over 30 peer reviewed articles and 5 book chapters, on topics related to ACL Preservation and/or Ligament Preservation in general.
-A list of my articles can be found under “Meet Dr. DiFelice”.
+Dr. DiFelice has dedicated much of his career research to ligament preservation and developing the Preservation First™ approach.
+To date, he and his team have published over 30 peer-reviewed articles and 5 book chapters on topics related to ACL preservation and/or general ligament preservation.
+A list of articles and additional research can be found under “Meet Dr. DiFelice”.